Code-Institute-Submissions/GurraT-Gustaf_Inn/README.md

 ### Manual testing
 - [Protocol/Manual testing](static/documentation/test20210715.pdf "Manual Testing")

-*Manual test has been tried through forcing code to break as well as testing that right code works, e.g. adding condition that is not allowed in forms input and making sure that the validation notice this, further more all pages has been troughly tested by clicking on all functions and making sure the routing and commands work as they should
+*Manual test has been tried through forcing code to break as well as testing that right code works, e.g., adding condition that is not allowed in forms input and making sure that the validation notice this, further more all pages has been troughly tested by clicking on all functions and making sure the routing and commands work as they should

 ### Know bugs
-- Companyinfo app malfunctioning after git breakdown
+- Company info app malfunctioning after git breakdown
-- Code not beatified to full extens because of shortage of time
+- Code not beatified into detail because of shortage of time
 - some pictures strechted, button malplaced, and template not responsive

+### Fixed Bugs

+- Intent errors in code, fixed
+- Toast messages malfunctioning due to hidden in for loop, fixed
+- template behave oddly when pushing to heroku, updated bootstrap link, fixed
+- migration to postgres not fully working, fixed

 ### Acknowledgements

-### Mediafiles
+### Media files
 - For my pages I collected the images from licenced or free to use sources, such as [Pexel.com](https://www.pexels.com/), [klipartz](https://www.klipartz.com),[freepik](www.freepik.com), [bing](bing.com) and [serpentsoundstudios](www.serpentsoundstudios.com)

 - Large part of the code is from inspirations from lecture from code institute